 Check out our photo gallery under Birds.

-Nature Manitoba: Checklist of the Birds of Manitoba.
+Nature Manitoba: Checklist of the Birds of Manitoba (at Nature Manitoba website).